"

 Apply the GRIP Model to your team

 DISCUSS GOALS: All team members should explicitly discuss and agree on the team’s goals as well as their individual commitment levels, to ensure they are aligned.
 Define some “big picture” goals for your project, but also consider goals that each team member would like to achieve.
-For example, if one team member’s goal is put in the extra effort needed to exceed expectations and achieve above average results, while another team member wants to simply produce work that is ‘good enough’, their goals and commitment are not aligned and this will lead to problems down the road if not addresses proactively.
+For example, if one team member’s goal is put in the extra effort needed to exceed expectations and achieve above average results, while another team member wants to simply produce work that is ‘good enough’, their goals and commitment do not align and this will lead to problems down the road if not addressed proactively.

 CHOOSE ROLES: Team members should discuss their strengths and weaknesses related to the team task (clearly, you will need to do some task analysis first to ensure you understand what the task entails), and decide on who will take on which roles.
 Team members might “work to their strengths” – for example, someone who is very detail oriented might take on the role of editor; someone who has strong word processing skills might take on the role of document designer.
-However, you might also take a “growth mindset” approach, and choose roles that will allow you to strengthen weak areas, and build skills that you want to improve on.
+However, you might also take a “growth mindset” approach, and choose roles that will allow you to strengthen weak areas, coach others, and build skills that you want to improve on.
 You might decide to alternate roles, so everyone has a chance to develop various skills.
 Consider how taking on roles integrates with the goals you have identified.

 INTERPERSONAL: We all have different ways of communicating, and sometimes miscommunication can happen without us realizing it.
 One person might find it helpful to engage in some off-task “small talk” at the beginning of a team meeting as a kind of ice breaker or warm up, while another might find this annoying and inefficient.
-Discuss with each other what kinds of communication help to motivate you, and what kinds can “shut you down.”
-Determine how you can be sensitive to each other’s communication styles and preferred workflows.
+Discuss with each other what kinds of communication help to motivate you, and what kinds can trigger a “shut down” Determine how you can be sensitive to each other’s communication styles and preferred workflows.

 DEFINE PROCESSES: Start defining some processes for how your team will communicate, make decisions, and ensure an effective workflow.
-For example, consider what communication channels your team will use for brief check ins and questions, for more sustained collaboration and discussion, for sharing documents, etc. Will you create agendas to guide your meetings?
+For example, consider what communication channels your team will use for brief check-ins and questions, for more sustained collaboration and discussion, for sharing documents, etc. Will you create agendas to guide your meetings?
 Will you take minutes to record the decisions and progress made at meetings?
 How will you share them?

 Using this GRIP process at the beginning of your project – in the “forming” stage – will help to set your team up for successful collaboration.
-You can refine the work you’ve done here and use it to create a Team Charter, as discussed in section 4.3 Project Management Tools and Teamwork Strategies.
+You can refine the work you’ve done here and use it to create a Team Charter, as discussed in section 4.2 Project Management Tools and Teamwork Strategies.

 The Tuckman Team Model